Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

 If you want something simpler and unique, have a look at Flarum.
-It is a lightweight forum software which aims to be mobile-first while offering a fast experience.
+It is a lightweight forum software that aims to be mobile-first while offering a fast experience.

 It supports some third-party integrations and you can extend the functionality using extensions as well.
 Personally, it looks beautiful to me.
 I haven’t got a chance to try it you can take a look at its documentation and it is safe to assume that it features all the necessary features for a forum.

-It is worth noting that Flarum is fairly new so it is still in beta.
-You might want to deploy it on your test server first before taking a leap of faith on your production environment.
+It is worth noting that Flarum is fairly new compared to others, but no longer in beta.
+You might want to deploy it on your test server first before taking a leap of faith in your production environment.
 Do check out their GitHub page for more details.